 Summary: To access Google Hotels, you have two options: navigate directly to Google’s Hotel page (integrated with Google Maps) or just do a Google search using the word “hotel” and your preferred destination.
 The hotel tool is integrated with Google maps, so if you’re a visual person looking to find a hotel in just the right location, it can be great.

 Google Hotels, like Kayak, is a metasearch, and once you click through on a hotel, you can see prices across different hotel booking sites.
-There aren’t many filters in general, and there are no specific features that family travelers looking for hotels will find particularly useful.
-But, as a no-frills hotel booking metasearch option, it’s a solid choice, and one that displays automatically with a Google search.
+There aren’t many filters in general, though if you click on Amenities you’ll see filters like “Kid-Friendly” and “Pool.”
+But, as a straightforward hotel booking metasearch option, it’s a solid choice, and one that displays automatically with a Google search.